Invalortone/Invalortone/README.md

 Dear Readers,
 My name is <a href="https://github.com/Invalortone/"><code>invalortone</code></a>.

-<span style="font-family:'Courier New'">The hanging star glimmers brightly in the sky and the black curtain envelops it as Night overwhelms the sky. <br><br> Good evening, I am a novice in the art of Programming, but I will be sure to create a wide range of programs to assist my peers and spread ease in these dusk-filled times. <br> I'm proficient in Python and Rust, and I intend to study the field of Software development as well as Blockchain Development.<br><br> Pierce your gaze into the sky, for the heavens are filled with limitless opportunities.</span>
+<span style="font-family:'Courier New'">The hanging star glimmers brightly in the sky and the black curtain envelops it as Night overwhelms the sky. <br><br> Good evening, I am a novice in the art of Software Craftsmanship, looking to improve my skills. <br> I'm proficient in Python and Rust, and I intend to study the field of Software development.<br><br> Pierce your gaze into the sky, for the heavens are filled with limitless opportunities.</span>